 BREATHING BIOFEEDBACK.
 PROPER BREATHING PATTERN

-The importance of the breathing process is difficult to overestimate.
-Breathing is one of the vital functions of the body.
-The parameter of breathing speaks of a person’s condition: the depth, rate of respiration, and ratio of the respiratory cycle phases determine the number of psychophysiological processes.
-Therefore, it is important to be able to adjust respiration parameters arbitrarily.
 In general, the respiratory rate, as well as the duration of the individual phases of the respiratory cycle, reflects the state of health and the level of efficiency of the respiratory system, the reserve capacity of the body, that is, its life potential.
-Respiratory exercises, as they are automated, increase the strength and endurance of the respiratory muscles, increase the respiratory system’s efficiency, and improve lung ventilation.
-The breathing process can be trained, especially with the use of modern simulators called the breathing biofeedback technique (BFB).
+When practiced consistently, respiratory exercises strengthen and build endurance in the respiratory muscles, boost the efficiency of the respiratory system, and enhance lung ventilation.
+You can effectively train your breathing, especially with the help of modern simulators known as the breathing biofeedback technique (BFB).
 We can control the duration and depth of inhalation, exhalation, and the duration of pauses after inhalation and exhalation.

 Two methods are used to quantify respiratory sinus arrhythmia (RSA):